courtneyjchen/careassist-foster-care-ai/README.md

 # CareAssist: An AI-Driven Case Prioritization Tool for Foster Care

 > *Developed as part of UC Berkeley’s Master of Information and Data Science (MIDS) Spring 2026 Capstone project.
-CareAssist was selected as one of six featured projects for the UC Berkeley MIDS Capstone Showcase, where it was presented to a panel of subject matter experts.
+CareAssist was nominated as one of six featured projects for the UC Berkeley MIDS Capstone Showcase, where it was presented to a panel of subject matter experts.
 The project has also received government interest for potential continuation as a nonprofit initiative.*

 ## Overview